This article is part of our Customer Experience Hub — a collection of articles that explore the architecture, practices, and mindset behind great CX.

 Customer Experience is fascinating in part because of the depth and breadth of the subject matter.

-No one can know everything about Customer Experience – and that means there’s always something to learn.
+No one can know everything about Customer Experience – and that means there’s always something new to learn.

 Your once a year seminar?
 Well that’s nice.